-Sites of memory: Germany, France, Poland, Hungary and the UK
+Sites of memory: France, Germany, Hungary Poland, and the United Kingdom

-The five countries we selected for this study are currently undergoing economic and social upheaval pertaining to patterns of immigration and migration (Geddens & Scholten, 2016).
-While collective memory of the Holocaust has functioned as a point of reference for a post-fascist Europe, immigration to Europe has been complicating its unified narrative and fragmenting it (Rothberg & Yildiz, 2011).
-The five countries also share the dubious attribute of being listed on the ADL’s 2018 top European country with rising antisemitism (ADL, 2018).
-In explaining our choice of countries for this study, we briefly review each:
+The five countries selected for this study are currently undergoing economic and social upheavals regarding patterns of immigration and migration (Geddens & Scholten, 2016).
+While collective memory of the Holocaust has functioned as a point of reference for a post-fascist Europe, immigration to Europe has complicated and fragmented its unified narrative (Rothberg & Yildiz, 2011).
+The five countries also share the dubious attribute of being listed on the ADL’s 2018 list of top European countries with rising anti-Semitism (ADL, 2018).
+To explain our choice of countries for this study, we briefly review each:

-Poland
+France

-Over the past three decades, Polish leaders have been advocating a Polish victimhood narrative which eschews responsibility for the fate of Jews in the Holocaust (Bilewicz & Stefaniak, 2013).
-This includes either a rivalry of suffering rhetoric ("We are worse off than other victims") which relieves the Polish people from guilt or shame while justifying current misdeeds towards others (Wohl, Branscombe & Klar, 2006; Wohl & Bransombe, 2008; Bilewicz & Stefaniak, 2013) or an absolute victimhood rhetoric ("We are always the victims"; de Zavala, & Cichocka 2012) exempting Poland from responsibility for its wrongdoings.
-The accumulating evidence that Polish people took an active part in massacres of Jews (e.g. the Jedwabne massacre) have caused public strife and debate and gradually led to public polarization (Sulek, 2011).
-This reached a climax with the Libel law against holding the Polish nation responsible for Nazi crimes, passed by the Polish government on Jan.
-26, 2018.
-In tandem, levels of antisemitism in Poland have been rising (ADL, 2017) and a recent CNN poll (Green, 2018) found a clear link between Holocaust narratives and antisemitism in Poland.
-In one study, half of the Polish respondents said that Israel uses the Holocaust to justify its actions; Only one in five disagreed.
-However, a minor self-critical subversive narrative can be found among public intellectuals who are critically assessing the Polish national past, possibly a sign of cultural renewal (Michlic, 2017).
+Holocaust memory in France combines a collaborator legacy, due to the Vichy regime, and a resistor legacy stemming from the résistance movement.
+Considered one of France’s least impressive periods, the Holocaust is met with an implicit desire to have that period in France’s history forgotten.
+Meanwhile, in France today, anti-Jewish acts have reached a level not seen since WWII, in part due to increased Muslim immigration and in part due to an Islamophobic reaction which has sparked generalized xenophobia.
+In 2014, anti-Jewish acts numbered 1,662, more than half the total number of racist acts and threats in the nation that year (Zawadski, 2017).
+In a 2018 CNN poll, one of every five French adults up to age 35 said that they had never heard of the Holocaust.
+A recent large poll (FRR, 2018) found that 90% of French Jews had experienced expressions of hostility on the street.
+The recent murder of an 85-year-old Holocaust survivor was the eleventh anti-Semitic murder in France in the past 12 years (ADL, 2018).

 Germany

-The history of Germany's post-WWII memory culture shifted from a brief victimhood narrative followed by a period of repression (Olick, 2007a), to a struggle for normalcy which vacillates between several paths: 1) Taking responsibility, embraced by political leadership and termed "institutionalization of a ritual shame" (Fulbrook, 1999) or "politics of regret" (Olick, 2007a).
-2) "Holocaust fatigue", a more subversive discourse expressing a desire to relativize the Nazi crimes (Niven, 2006) or simply to "move on" (Ozyurek, 2018).
-3) A discrepancy between official, public memory and family memories as imagined in the third generation (Welzer, Moller & Tschuggnall, 2002).
-Some argue that the need to avoid feelings of responsibility among perpetrator nations constitutes a secondary source of antisemitism (ibid), perhaps explaining why antisemitism is on the rise in Germany (ADL, 2017), although lower than other locations in Europe.
-The difficulty of carrying the burden of a perpetrator legacy was demonstrated in a study (Welzer, 2002) in which only 6% of German participants believed that their families were pro-Nazi during WWII, while a full 26% believed that their ancestors helped the persecuted.
-Studies show that German Jews are concerned about the rise of the far-right AfD party, the third largest party in the country today (ADL 2018).
+The history of Germany’s post-WWII memory culture shifted from a brief victimhood narrative, followed by a period of repression (Olick, 2007a), to a struggle for normalcy vacillating among several paths: taking responsibility, embraced by political leadership and termed “institutionalization of a ritual shame” (Fulbrook, 1999) or “politics of regret” (Olick, 2007a); “Holocaust fatigue,” a more subversive discourse expressing a desire to relativize the Nazi crimes (Niven, 2006) or simply to “move on” (Ozyurek, 2018); and a discrepancy between official, public memory and family memories as imagined in the third generation (Welzer, Moller & Tschuggnall, 2002).
+Some argue that the need to avoid feelings of responsibility among perpetrator nations constitutes a secondary source of anti-Semitism (Welzer, Moller & Tschuggnall, 2002), which may explain why anti-Semitism is on the rise in Germany (ADL, 2017), although less so than in other countries in Europe.
+The difficulty of carrying the burden of a perpetrator legacy was demonstrated in a study (Welzer, 2002) in which only 6% of German participants believed that their families had been pro-Nazi during WWII, while a full 26% believed that their ancestors had helped the persecuted.
+Studies show that German Jews are concerned about the rise of the far-right AfD party, the third largest party in the country today (ADL, 2018).

 Hungary